alex-hhh/ActivityLog2/docs/README.md

     git submodule update --init --recursive

-**Setup Package Catalog** next, you will need to add the "pkgs/" sub-folder to the list of Racket catalogs by running the command below:
+**Setup Package Catalog** next, you will need to add the "pkgs/" sub-folder to the list of Racket catalogs by running the command below (`bash` is available on Windows as part of the `git` installation):

     bash etc/scripts/setup-catalog.sh pkgs/